asadgulyamov09-pixel/Cybersecurity-Roadmap/linux/Permissions-and-Ownership.md

 - write;
 - execute the file.

-Potential risks include:
+# Potential risks include:

-unauthorized modification;
+- unauthorized modification;
-malware execution;
+- malware execution;
-privilege abuse.
+- privilege abuse.
-Secure Permissions
+- Secure Permissions
-chmod 600 secure.txt
+- chmod 600 secure.txt

-This is safer because only the owner can:
+_This is safer because only the owner can:

-read;
+- read;
-write.
+- write.

-This helps protect sensitive data and reduce unauthorized access.
+"This helps protect sensitive data and reduce unauthorized access."